dbhubbell/PocketChange/README.md

 Our hero, Quincer, has been moved to the Galactic Customs Service.
 Now, the Galactic Customs Service is really a bunch of crooks.
 It is their practice to appropriate (that means take) 50% of all the money from people coming through their customs inspections stations.

 Currently, the inspectors ask people to empty all their pockets.
 The inspector then sums the value of all coins, divides by 2 and keeps that amount.
-This should be easy, expect some of the inspectors have trouble with math.
+This should be easy, except some of the inspectors have trouble with math.
 It takes them a long time to sum the values of coins.

 The Galactic Customs Commander is having his morning coffee.
 Apparently, this is what commanders do.
 He is thinking of ways to get people through the lines faster.
 He remembers he has a new guy, Quincer.
 “I know,” he says.
 “I’ll have that new guy Quincer make an easy to use program to add up the value of the coins.”